mwz-cg/playground-react/markdowns/counter.md

 So far we've only dealt with so-called *functional components*.
 Our counter is indeed a pure function that take inputs (initial count, labels) and returns a virtual DOM with a paragraph and buttons.
 What we would like, though, rather than just printing in the console when the user increments/decrements the counter, is to store and print the current value of the counter.
 For that, we will need to define a component that can have a state.

-A stateful component is typically defined as a class extending `React.Component` and implementing a `render` method that returns the virtual DOM for that component.
+A stateful component is typically defined as a class extending `React.Component` and implementing a `render` function that returns the virtual DOM for that component.
 To have state, the constructor of that component defines a state variable with the properties that we will use.

 Add a `count` property to the state of the component in the code below.